As parents, we welcome a baby into our lives and then eagerly await the first milestones.

 Babies watch how those around them show affection, and by 12 months old, your baby will start to give kisses – the big wet, sloppy ones that leave more drool than not, but these kisses are precious.

-They show that your baby is paying attention, and they want to practice giving you kisses to show just how much they care.
+They show that your baby is paying attention and want to practice giving you kisses to show how much they care.

-Still, as your baby is learning how to show others how much they care, and kissing is an important step of this development.
+Still, as your baby is learning to show others how much they care, kissing is an essential step in this development.

-Your baby can develop separation anxiety starting at 12 months that can last up until 3 years old.
+Your baby can develop separation anxiety starting at 12 months and lasting until 3 years old.
 While it can be stressful, this is a sign of affection.